Want to know if a holographic sight is right for you?

 Stats

-EOTech is the giant in the holographic sight game and fielded by lots of US special forces units.
-We pay homage with our MK18 builds.
+EOTech is the giant in the holographic sight game and fielded by lots of US special operations units.
+We pay homage with our MK18 builds with the EOTech EXPS2.

 It has a big rectangular window that is very clear.

-And the famous 68 MOA circle with a 1 MOA dot in the center.
-Minute of Angle (MOA) means that at 100 yards, the big circle will cover 68 inches while the center dot will cover 1 inch.
+The EXPS2-0 features the famous EOTech One Dot reticle.
+It has a 68-MOA circle with a 1-MOA dot in the center.
+At 100 yards, the big circle will cover roughly 68 inches while the center dot will cover a hair over one inch.

-All holographic sights will look a little fuzzy, but that’s perfectly normal from the technology.
-When you have both your eyes open and are shooting at targets…it doesn’t affect anything.
+All holographic sights will look a little fuzzy; that’s perfectly normal.
+When you have both your eyes open and are shooting at targets, it doesn’t affect anything.

 Prices accurate at time of writing